Knowledge Base

 Clear answers about local-first C2PA verification, trust statuses, page scanning, test certificates and custom workflows.

 No. Verification and signing workflows are designed to run locally in the browser.
-Selected files and signing identities are not uploaded to a C2PA Signer backend.
+Selected files and signing identities are not uploaded to a ProvSeal backend.

 Does No credentials mean fake?